Groom (profession)

 A groom or stable boy (stable hand, stable lad) is a person who is responsible for some or all aspects of the management of horses and/or the care of the stables themselves.
 The term most often refers to a person who is the employee of a stable owner, but an owner of a horse may perform the duties of a groom, particularly if the owner only possesses a few horses.

-Word history
+Etymology

-The word appeared in English as grome c.1225, meaning "boy child, boy, youth"; its origin is unknown.
-It has no known cognates in other Germanic languages (e.g. Dutch and German use compound terms, such as Stal(l)knecht 'stable servant', or equivalents of synonyms mentioned below).
-Perhaps it stems from an Old English root groma, related to growan "grow" or from Old French grommet "servant" (compare Medieval English gromet for "ship's boy", recorded since 1229).
+The word appeared in English as grome c.1225, meaning "boy child, boy, youth".
+Its origin is unknown; it has no known cognates in other Germanic languages (e.g. Dutch and German use compound terms, such as Stal(l)knecht 'stable servant', or equivalents of synonyms mentioned below).
+Perhaps, it stems from an Old English root groma, related to growan "grow" or from Old French grommet "servant" (compare Medieval English gromet for "ship's boy", recorded since 1229).

-The word was originally rather grander in status, as in bridegroom and the socially elevated offices in the English Royal Household of:
+The word was originally rather grander in status, as in bridegroom and the socially-elevated offices in the English Royal Household of: